Paliak/PaliaksNotes/docs/Zipping/index.md

  SELECT @@global.secure_file_priv: ' '
 ```

-Hmm not set.
+Hmmm, not set.
 So the DB should be able to write to any directory the mysql user can.
-Thing is we need to also be able to read the file from php.
+Thing is we need to also be able to read the file from PHP.
 Luckily /var/lib/mysql seems to be world readable by default (tested in docker with the ubuntu version used by the box)

 ```
 drwxr-xr-x 1 mysql mysql  250 Oct  6 21:48 .